-How are we improving?
+How we are improving:

 The Office of the State Auditor shows 13% for the errors in Medicaid provider billing.
 The equivalent figure for this same finding from last year was 24%.
 That's a significant improvement.

 Why our number is right and how we compare to other states: